NickBulbeck/CampaignChart/dataLayer.md

 - Once the Save button is clicked, update the input to a normal <p>
   -- add a Delete button
-  -- and an Edit button, which hides the <p> and returns the input
+  -- and an Edit button, which hides the <p> and returns the input -- and a Done button that colours the Munro in!
-- Important: we also need a Done button!
-- Clicking the Done button colours the Munro in.
 - So, there has to be an id for each Munro that links it to the li in this list.
-- Also, we know that local storage is straightforward to use.
-- It would be interesting to find a way to have both in the same app.
-Maybe.
+- There also has to be a design for the data that fits in the local storage string.
+- Event-handler for the Save button that does all the above stuff.
+- Event-handlers for the Delete, Edit and Done buttons too.

 - Oh, and I need to make the playArea respond to double-clicks as well as single.